mingjianjzhang/westminster-hymn-display/README.md

 - Control screen for selecting hymns, adjusting modes, and triggering slides
 - Display screen shows hymn title, bilingual lyrics, and stanza progress indicator

+## Run on Windows (non‑technical steps)
+1) Install Node.js (includes npm).
+Visit <https://nodejs.org/en>, download the “LTS” Windows installer, and click through the defaults.
+After installation finishes, close and reopen any Command Prompt windows.
+2) Get the project files.
+On the project’s GitHub page, click “Code” → “Download ZIP”.
+Right‑click the downloaded file and choose “Extract All…” into a folder you can find easily (e.g., `C:\HymnProjector`).
+3) Open a Command Prompt in that folder.
+In File Explorer, open the extracted folder, click the address bar, type `cmd`, and press Enter.
+A black window will open already pointing at the project.
+4) Install the app’s dependencies (only once): in that Command Prompt, type `npm install` and press Enter.
+Wait until it says done with no errors.
+5) Start the app: type `npm run dev` and press Enter.
+When it finishes starting, it will show a “Local” URL such as `http://localhost:5173/`.
+6) View and use the projector.
+Open that URL in your browser (Chrome, Edge, or Firefox).
+To mirror to a projector, open a second browser window on the projector screen and paste the same URL, then choose the display mode within the app’s controls.
+7) When you’re finished, go back to the Command Prompt and press `Ctrl + C` to stop the app.

 ## Processing hymn indexes
 Use `scripts/process_hymns.py` to keep the hymn sources tidy: